 We now take a departure from affordable watches that mirror the looks and functions of the Rolex Datejust.
 While a pilot watch, the IWC Mark series does the same job in terms of style as the Rolex.
 True, with a brushed finish the IWC does present a more subdued presence than the Datejust’s high-polished finishing.
 But the clean dial and elegant bracelet make the IWC perfect for dressing up or down in the same way the Datejust does.
 The Mark XVIII is not in the affordable range like those above and could even set you back as much as a Rolex Datejust.
 But the IWC makes a nice alternative for those wishing to make an investment.

-So whether you’re looking for an affordable watch that mirrors the style of the Rolex Datejust, or in the market for a more high-end alternative to Rolex, know that you can put a bit of Rolex on your wrist without actually having to buy a Rolex.
+So whether you’re looking for affordable watches that mirror the style of the Rolex Datejust, or in the market for a more high-end alternative to Rolex, know that you can put a bit of Rolex on your wrist without actually having to buy a Rolex.